A downloadable version of this lesson is available here:

-Divide the participants into three management planning groups and task each team with: 1) developing a set of at least five recommendations that align with their group’s “stance” and 2) articulating the logic underlying these (e.g., as opposed to other alternatives).
+(35 min.)
+Divide the participants into three management-planning groups and task each team with: 1) developing a set of at least five recommendations that align with their group’s “stance” and 2) articulating the logic underlying them (e.g., as opposed to other alternatives).
 Their logic should be grounded in both quantitative and qualitative evidence that they find through scholarly searches.
 The evidence could include data, ethical or philosophical arguments, experiential narratives, etc. We provide a linked document with a number of suggested references relevant to the site and the issues, but there are many other sources the teams can seek out on their own.

 - Was the concept of novel ecosystems useful in developing their plan?
 Did they draw upon the essays by Murcia or Hobbs?

 - What other sources informed their plan?
 (Provide a list.)

 (27 min.)
 Have all the participants reassemble as a group and put their sticky sheets on the wall in front of the group.
 Then ask each group to have one person take ~3–5 minutes to explain their plan and then ~5 min. for the whole group to respond to the questions from the other groups in the room.
 Encourage participants from the other groups to pose challenging questions or comments.
 Everyone should take notes as they will need these for the homework.
 The instructor may wish to take a photo of the poster-sized sticky sheets to share electronically with participants after the session.